Lambeth Community Solar

-Lambeth Community Solar is a borough-wide initiative to install community owned solar panels on schools and community buildings across the borough of Lambeth.
+Lambeth Community Solar (LCS) is installing community-owned solar panels on schools and community buildings across the borough of Lambeth.
 Learn all about it here.

-We launched in 2019, when we raised £137,000 through our community share offer to install solar panels on the Elmgreen and Norwood schools.
-We installed 83 kWp of solar panels on the Norwood school in October 2019 and will be installing 62 kWp of solar panels on the Elmgreen school in February 2020.
+- We installed 83 kWp of solar panels on the Norwood School in October 2019 and 62 kWp of solar panels on the Elmgreen School in February 2020.

 CHEAP & CLEAN POWER

-The schools will save £27,000 by purchasing cheap, clean electricity.
+The schools will save money by purchasing cheap, clean electricity.

-Repowering will run workshops for pupils that fit within the school curriculum
+Repowering London runs workshops for pupils that fit within the school curriculum.

-Parents, teachers and anyone in the community can invest in the project
+Anyone in the community can invest in the project.

 FIGHTING CLIMATE CHANGE